 - Provide a free and appropriate education for refugee students in the least restrictive environment

-- Facilitate school districts' requirements to provide translators and interpreters intheir native languages for refugee parents
+- Facilitate school districts' policy, requirements, procedures and activities by providing translators and interpreters in the native languages for refugee families

-- Link refugee students to appropriate programs within the district to help them achieve academic and social success
+- Link refugee students to supportive programs within the district to help them achieve academic and social-emotional integration

 - Work with community-based organizations to support refugee youth

-- Involve refugee parents in the education of their children
+- Encourage refugee parents to engage in the education of their children

 - Help schools value and use the diversity that exists within the refugee community to prepare all students for global service and leadership